 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Fall.
+Prerequisite: Minimum grade of C in ENGL 115, ENGL 103W, ENGL 103, or ENGL 104, or satisfactory English test score (Level 2 or higher).
+Concurrent enrollment in ENGL 115 allowed.

-An introduction to the art of the film via viewing of representative foreign, as well as American films.
+An introduction to the art of the film via viewing of representative foreign films, as well as American films.
 The course focuses on the content of films (e.g., social, cultural, thematic dimensions) as well as exploring the varied technical aspects of movie making that shape the final artistic product.